Tips For Flying With A 3 Month Old Baby

 - Don’t forget a change of clothes for you too, and a couple of plastic bags in case of any accidents.

 - At this age, not much entertainment is needed.
 Just pack a couple of familiar toys and maybe a new one.
-For some great ones we have tried and tested ourselves, see here.
+For some great travel toys we have tried and tested travel toys ourselves, see here.

 - Pack or use a good baby carrier or sling.
 I prefer to check in my travel stroller rather than have the stress of folding it away just as I board.
 (Despite practising, I still got stressed with it all the first time.)